Can Dogs Eat Peanuts? – Itsaboutdog

 Can Dogs Eat Peanuts?

-Yes, dogs can eat peanuts, but if they are served in small quantities.
+Yes, dogs can eat peanuts, but only if they are served in small quantities.
 It is important to keep in mind that they are rich in fats.
 And even though they are good fats, they should not be given regularly because dogs struggle to digest fats.

-However, in the case of “peanuts”, dogs can eat peanuts without problem, as long as they consume them in moderation and as a complement to their normal diet of kibble or dog food.
+However, in the case of “peanuts,” dogs can eat peanuts without problem as long as they consume them in moderation and as a complement to their normal diet of kibble or dog food.

 Nutritional Value Of Peanuts For Dogs: